Inspiration for the Spirit was first launched during the summer of 2002.

-It had been a pivotal year for me.
-A bad breakup early in the year had left me feeling fragile and fragmented and looking inward for answers.
-I did a lot of reading and found comfort and inspiration in the words and wisdom of others.
-Identifying with others helped me to better understand that I was not alone with what I was feeling.
-We all share the same human struggles.
+I looked inward for answers.
+I read everything I could and found comfort and inspiration in the words and wisdom of others.
+Identifying with others helped me to better understand that what I was feeling was not unique.
 I came to accept my own humanity—faults and all—and, in turn, was able to forgive others for theirs.
-Releasing the past and looking forward, I gained a fresh perspective on who I was and what it was I honestly wanted in life.
+Releasing the past and letting go of things I could never change, I gained a fresh perspective on who I was and what it was I honestly wanted in life.

 Though I am not actively spiritual—that is, I do not study spirituality or pursue it as a lifestyle—I do embrace spiritual philosophies in my daily life.
 Spirituality, to me, is a state of mind . . . a peaceful coexistence with the material world that resonates from within.